 Our Corporate Governance Guidelines require that a substantial majority of the Board of Directors meet the independence requirements of the listing standards of the NYSE.
 Our Board of Directors reviews, at least annually, whether each of our directors is independent.
 The Board of Directors has adopted categorical Independence Standards to help guide it in this process.
 Our Independence Standards are available on our website (www.spx.com), under the heading Investor Relations-Corporate Governance.
 Members of the Audit Committee, Compensation Committee and Nominating and Governance Committee must meet all applicable independence tests of the NYSE and SEC.
-Based on its most recent annual review, the Board of Directors has concluded that Mr. Campbell, Mr. Fullwood, Mr. Lisenby, Mr. Mancuso, Mr. Koch, Mr. Singer, Mr. Volanakis, and Ms. Wyrsch are independent as defined in our Independence Standards and the listing standards of the NYSE.
+Based on its most recent annual review, the Board of Directors has concluded that Mr. K. Campbell, Mr. P. Campbell, Mr. Fullwood, Mr. Lisenby, Mr. Mancuso, Mr. Singer, and Ms. Wyrsch are independent as defined in our Independence Standards and the listing standards of the NYSE.
 The Board of Directors has concluded that Mr. Kearney is not independent as defined in our Independence Standards and the listing standards of the NYSE.

 The non-employee members of the Board of Directors meet in executive session without management at least six times per year.
 In addition, the non-employee members of the Board of Directors meet in executive session with the CEO and such other management as the Board of Directors deems appropriate on a regular basis.
 Meetings of non-employee directors are chaired by the Lead Director.
-Mr. Campbell is our current Lead Director.
+Mr. K. Campbell is our current Lead Director.
+Following his retirement at our upcoming Annual Meeting, Mr. Fullwood will be our Lead Director.